-The sensitive issue of female hair loss concerns approximately 15% of women, but 40% of all female hair loss cases concern women after the age of 40.
+The sensitive issue of female hair loss concerns approximately 30% of women.
+But 40% of all female hair loss cases concern women after the age of 40.

-The aesthetic dimension of hair loss is a matter of particular concern for the women involved, as it has an emotional impact on all fields of a woman΄s life.
+The aesthetic dimension of hair loss is a matter of particular concern for the women involved.
+It has an emotional impact on all fields of a woman΄s life.

-The basic differences between male and female hair loss are described below:
+The basic differences between male and female hair loss

-I. Female hair loss takes places in a circular sequence of phenomena and is more sensitive to external influences and medicines.
+- Female hair loss takes places in a circular sequence of phenomena and is more sensitive to external influences and medicines.

-III.
-In men affected by heredity, hormonal influence occurs due to testosterone and its derivatives, while in female hair loss other hormones have an impact on hair follicles.
+- In men affected by heredity, hormonal influence occurs due to testosterone and its derivatives, while in female hair loss other hormones have an impact on hair follicles.

 Moreover, women usually preserve the frontal line as opposed to men where the frontal hairline is usually the first part of the scalp influenced by hair loss.

-V. Androgenetic Alopecia in men and women is illustrated by different patterns (Male Pattern Hair Loss / Female Pattern Hair Loss).
+- Androgenetic Alopecia in men and women is illustrated by different patterns (Male Pattern Hair Loss / Female Pattern Hair Loss).

 - The most common cause of hair loss in women is hormonal disorders.